 Matching Bridesmaid Dresses

-The Romans believe that evil spirits would come to the wedding and do their best to curse the bride and groom and so they dressed the bridesmaids and bride exactly the same to fool them.
+The Romans believe that evil spirits would come to the wedding and do their best to curse the wedding couple and so they dressed the bridesmaids and bride exactly the same to fool them.

 The Bride’s Veil

 Why do today’s modern brides wear veils?
-This one again goes back to the Romans (and the Greeks) who believed that evil spirits would try to attack the bride and groom on their wedding day.
+This one again goes back to the Romans (and the Greeks) who believed that evil spirits would try to attack the wedding couple on their wedding day.

 The ‘Ring Finger’